Feeding America

 How does a mobile food distribution work?

 Guests remain in their vehicles and Food Bank staff or volunteers load food into trunks and truck beds.
-Walk-up service is also available.
+Walk-up service is also available for individuals who travel to the distribution by foot, bike or bus.
 If walking-up, we recommend bringing a cart or bag to help carry the food.
 The low-contact, no-contact drive-thru style provides maximum safety for individuals receiving food, as well as for staff and volunteers conducting the distribution.

 What do I need to bring?